You are here

 - Regulation 14A (reassignment of registration / listing numbers).

-Refers to a separate and distinct product included in the Australian Register of Therapeutic Goods (ARTG), as described by the criteria in Section 16(1) of the Therapeutic Goods Act 1989.
-Grouped products represent two or more ARTG entries under a single ARTG number.
+Refers to separate and distinct goods included in the Australian Register of Therapeutic Goods (ARTG), as described by the criteria in Section 16(1) of the Therapeutic Goods Act 1989.
+Grouped goods represent two or more ARTG entries under a single ARTG number.

 Relates to the basis of the goods inclusion in the ARTG.
 Goods are included in the Register as a mechanism indicating approval for supply in Australia and/or approval for export from Australia.
 Goods for export only will have an ARTG purpose of'export'; all others will have a purpose ofsupply'.